newtonheath/newtonheath.github.io/_posts/2020-08-22-chicken-paermesan.md

 * Freshly ground black pepper to taste
 * 2 large egg white, lightly beaten
 * 1 1/2 pound chicken breast cut into tenders
-* 12 ounces pasta
 * 1 tablespoon olive oil
 * 1/2 cup shredded mozzarella

 ## Steps

-1. Pre-heat broiler (overhead grill) to medium, and begin to heat a large pot of water

 1. Combine sauce, vinegar in a small saucepan and bring to a boil over high heat
 1. Reduce and simmer for 5 minutes